What is Leveraged Finance?

 Before getting into the specifics of leveraged finance, let’s briefly look at investment-grade debt.

-Loans to investment-grade firms usually come from traditional banks.
+Loans to investment-grade firms usually come from traditional banks within the corporate banking division.
 They come in the form of low-interest term loans and revolvers/commercial paper.

 Bank loans are the most senior in a company’s capital structure.
 Often, these loans are so safe that lenders don’t even require the loans to be secured.